Climate change represents one of the greatest threats to human health and wellbeing in the 21st century.

 - Climate change, health, and First Nations knowledge practices.

-The AAHMS Climate Change and Health Steering Committee has guided the Academy’s work on this topic and the Academy would like to thank all those who contributed.
+The AAHMS Climate Change and Health Steering Committee guided the Academy’s work on this topic and the Academy would like to thank all those who contributed.
 The Academy’s full statement and associated media release are available below.

 Download the full statement below or read the media release